Tay-Bush Inn raid: Aftermath and Legacy

-The Tay-Bush Inn raid was followed by the 1965 New Years Ball at California Hall (a fundraiser for the Council on Religion and the Homosexual, and other homophile organizations), which also ended in a police raid and subsequent lawsuit for gay rights.
-The site of the Tay-Bush Inn is now called the La Galleria Condominiums (at 900 Bush Street), a 14 story building that contains 152 units.
+Following the Tay-Bush Inn raid, the 1965 New Years Ball at California Hall (a fundraiser for the Council on Religion and the Homosexual and other homophile organizations) also ended in a police raid and subsequent lawsuit for gay rights.

+The site of the Tay-Bush Inn is now called the La Galleria Condominiums (at 900 Bush Street), a 14-story building that contains 152 units.